Republicans gain governorships, but North Carolina up in the air

 WINSTON-SALEM, N.C.
 Republicans extended their majority of U.S. governorships on Tuesday as 12 states voted for chief executives, though the high-profile race in North Carolina was too close to call and the outcome may not be known until next week.

-Democrat Roy Cooper held a razor-thin lead over incumbent Republican Governor Pat McCrory, who has been dogged by the backlash against a law he signed that restricts bathroom rights for transgender people and limits non-discrimination protections for gays and lesbians.
+Democratic Attorney General Roy Cooper declared victory after gaining a razor-thin lead over incumbent Republican Governor Pat McCrory, who has been dogged by the backlash against a law he signed that restricts bathroom rights for transgender people and limits non-discrimination protections for gays and lesbians.

-But McCrory told supporters early on Wednesday that votes were still being counted, and the process of tallying provisional ballots could take until Nov.
+But McCrory told supporters early on Wednesday that the process of tallying an unknown number of provisional ballots could take until Nov.
 18.

 "The election is not over in North Carolina," McCrory said.

-About 3,700 votes separated the candidates out of more than 4.5 million ballots counted by early Wednesday, according to unofficial election results from the state.
+About 4,400 votes separated the candidates with all precincts reporting, according to unofficial election results from the state.

 The state extended voting times in eight Durham County precincts after problems with electronic voting rolls there earlier in the day.
 The county then uploaded about 90,000 early voting results late Tuesday, prompting concerns among Republicans as Cooper overtook McCrory in the ballot count.

 Elsewhere in the country, Republicans picked up seats in Missouri and Vermont in races that had been considered toss-ups.
+A winner had not been declared as of early Wednesday in the competitive race in New Hampshire.

 The outcomes of votes across the country were not expected, however, to dramatically alter the 31-18 advantage Republicans had over Democrats in the states' executive offices going into Election Day.
 Alaska has an independent governor.